Building a high-performing, successful nonprofit organization is never easy, especially in a world that continues to present new challenges.

 If a nonprofit is to be successful today, it needs to continuously successfully face change and unexpected risks.
 The agile methodology can really help with learning and adapting fast.
 And organizations that are able to learn and adapt fast are the ones that are successful in today’s environment.

-An organization’s mission is its reason for existing, its purpose, the where it’s “headed”.
+An organization’s mission is its reason for existing, its purpose, and its future.
 A successful nonprofit always remains focused on the mission, in spite of the firefighting that almost all nonprofit organizations need to do on an almost daily basis.

 A healthy nonprofit clearly articulates its mission into a mission statement and then shares it.
 The mission statement is shared alongside the vision and the values with employees at every level of the organization and all other relevant stakeholders.